USS Franklin (CV-13): Leyte

 Franklin was able to extinguish fires and patch the flight deck so planes could be recovered 76 minutes after the kamikaze hit.
 Both carriers retired to Ulithi Atoll for temporary repairs, and then Franklin proceeded to the Puget Sound Navy Yard, arriving on 28 November 1944 for repairs of her battle damage.
-In the meantime, on 7 November, Captain Shoemaker was relieved by Captain Leslie E. Gehres as the carrier's commanding officer.
+In the meantime, on 7 November, Captain Leslie E. Gehres took over as the carrier's commanding officer.
 Captain Gehres was a strict disciplinarian whose autocracy was disliked by many of Franklin's crew.

 Franklin departed from Bremerton on 2 February 1945 for training exercises and pilot qualification operations.
 After a stop for provisions, she departed from Pearl Harbor on 3 March 1945 to join TG 58.2 for strikes on the Japanese homeland in support of the Okinawa landings.
-On board were RADM Ralph E. Davison in command of the task group, RADM Gerald F. Bogan en route to take command of Carrier Division 4 and CAPT Arnold J. Isbell en route to take command of USS Yorktown.
+On board were RADM Davison in command of the task group, RADM Gerald F. Bogan en route to take command of Carrier Division 4 and CAPT Arnold J. Isbell en route to take command of USS Yorktown.
 On 15 March, she rendezvoused with TF 58 units, and three days later launched sweeps and strikes against Kagoshima and Izumi on southern Kyūshū.